-The decision of which test to take often presents a perplexing dilemma for aspiring applicants.
+If you are waiting to make a decision of which test to take for MBA admission, you must understand both these exams thoroughly.
 Therefore, it is important to have a comprehensive understanding of the differences in the syllabus to make a dedicated choice between the two exams and prepare accordingly.

 Also Read: